Control of kinetic opinion dynamics in popularity-adaptive social networks: Numerical experiments

-The particle scheme used to simulate~\eqref{eq:dsmc} is detailed in Algorithm~\ref{nanbu}, where we take \(\varepsilon = \Delta t\) for simplicity.
-Further details on this class of asymptotic particle methods can be found, e.g., in~\cite{PT13}.
+where the gain operators $\mathcal{G}_{\ell,\varepsilon}$ account for the inflow of particles in population $\ell$ at $(v,c)$ due to interactions with agents of population $k$, according to the microscopic rules~\eqref{eq:contactsevcontr} and~\eqref{eq:binaryv}.
+The corresponding particle scheme is detailed in Algorithm~\ref{nanbu}, where, for simplicity, we take $\varepsilon = \Delta t$.
+Further details on this class of asymptotic particle methods for kinetic equations in the quasi-invariant limit can be found, e.g., in~\cite{PT13}.